Welcome to Rowan Class

 Homework is set on FRIDAY and is due in the following THURSDAY.

-We value a close home-school partnership, so please feel free to contact Miss Murphy or any of the teaching assistants to discuss, share and celebrate your child’s on-going progress.
+We value a close home-school partnership, so please feel free to contact the class teacher or any of the teaching assistants to discuss, share and celebrate your child’s on-going progress.

 Many thanks for your continued support.

 Term Focus: Being Me in My World/Celebrating Difference

 Elm, Rowan and Willow have a fun-packed term ahead!

 Our learning this term will be making us travel back in time to visit the year AD 410, when the Anglo-Saxons came to Britain!
 We will discover why they came to Britain and what life was like during this time.
 The term begins with the literacy text ‘Beowulf’ to help launch this exciting learning focus for the Autumn term.

 Our scientific studies will include the examination and the classification of rocks and materials!
 Experiments carried out will allow the children to test which rocks are permeable and which are impermeable.
 The children will be encouraged to use the skills of identifying and testing materials, to question how the Anglo-Saxons chose to build their homes and whether or not they believe they were sufficient.